 - They Prove.
 The need for the RPO provider to “hit the ground running,” “gain quick wins,” and “have immediate impact” are all going to be enforced heavily by any new RPO client.
 Certainly, tangible and transactional wins such as hitting SLA’s, finishing key projects, or filling roles is the main focus.
 But a great RPO provider has a more expansive definition of success in the first few months that goes beyond just transactional wins to also recognize relationship-based wins.
 Examples of this might be winning over a hard-to-please hiring manager with a highly consultative job intake session, providing useful advice to a TA exec and preventing a major issue, or offering predictive analysis on their data that helps the client better forecast their year.
 Tip: Make sure the delivery team has a clear list of examples of wins that fall into both categories (transactions and relationships) and reward/recognize both types publicly with the account to reinforce this more holistic definition of success.

-The goal for any prospective buyer of RPO is to find a provider that will truly transform the Talent Acquisition function.
+The goal for any prospective buyer of Recruitment Process Outsourcing is to find a provider that will truly transform the Talent Acquisition function.
 Specifically, the provider’s approach to transitioning and implementing a new scope of work will tell you a lot about how they view the engagement and the relationship overall.
 Change is hard and everything comes down to the nature of the partnership.
 Companies must select the RPO company who they feel they will work best with to overcome these challenges and win from a TA perspective.